 Incorporating healthy foods in your diet is crucial in maintaining a healthy weight.

 The good news is that it's never too late to change.
 You can begin by eating more vegetables and fruits, preferably organic.

 If you live in a cold country for 6-7 months out of the year, access to organic can be very challenging.
 This is one of the reasons I am a huge advocate for quality supplementation.

 Supplementation with vitamins and minerals are a sure way to fill in the gap that you aren't getting it in your diet.
 However, it's important to be aware of the quality of supplementation you use.
 Many supplements have fillers in them that reduces the quality and it's effectiveness.

-And a good rule of thumb at dinner time is to ensure your plate consist of at least 51% vegetables.
-It not only helps with incorporating more vegetables in your day, it also aids in digestion.
+A good rule of thumb at dinner time is to ensure your plate consist of at least 51% vegetables.
+It also aids in digestion.

 If your weight gain is a result of male menopause, it doesn't have to be permanent.

 Over the last 14 years I’ve coached hundreds of baby boomers maintain a healthy weight, feel great and look younger.
 Now who doesn’t want that?
 We live in a society where the majority of people think that it’s natural to gain weight and feel more tired as we age.
 That’s a MYTH.
 I’m living proof of that and so is my fiancé.

 When I met Ron, sometimes he would experience night sweats.